Get a Bird's Eye View of Your Course Across Campus

 Why might this be important?
 Increasingly, UMBC and other institutions are looking at institutional Learning Management Systems (LMS) like Blackboard as a real-time indicator or even predictor of student engagement, not just a static content repository of syllabi and powerpoint presentations.
 If so, then understanding effective design of LMS courses -- as measured, in part, by students’ use of them -- could be helpful as well.

 Until recently, access to REX itself was granted “upon request,” so one might first want to know what lies beyond the login screen before doing so.
 However, the summary reports above offer a sneak peek at what REX can do, and are now available to any instructor with access to the PeopleSoft advising system by default.**To request more granular, drill-to-detail REX access, visit rex.umbc.edu/rex-access.
-For more information about learning analytics at UMBC, visit doit.umbc.edu/analytics.
+For more information about learning analytics at UMBC, see this "Course Analytics" FAQ or visit doit.umbc.edu/analytics.